Last updated on May 25th, 2020

 What are the documents required?

 Gathering all the required documents for ACS evaluation was a highly daunting task for me.
-Below are the list of documents which I collected.
+Below is the list of documents which I collected.
 You can find an up-to-date list on ACS website.

 - Marriage certificate, if applicable